 Some forms have been revised, please go to https://health.maryland.gov/Pages/sf_gacct.aspx for latest version.

 All transactions posted by July 6th (Monday) must be treated as a June (Fiscal Month 12) transaction and bear an Effective Date in the June 1st through June 30th range.
 If any transactions for June (Fiscal Month 12) error out on the batch cycle of July 6th, change the Effective Date to June 31st, correct the error, and re-submit it.
-NOTE: Failure to follow the above instructions will cause transactions processed as of July 6th to not appear on June (Fiscal Month 12) financial reports.
+NOTE: Failure to follow the above instructions will cause transaction(s) not to appear in detail on either the June or Adjustment Period financial reports.

 All transactions posted after July 6th must be treated as an Adjustment Period (Fiscal Month 13) transaction and bear an Effective Date of June 31st.
 If an Effective Date in the June 1st to June 30th range is used after July 6th, the transaction amount will be reflected in Adjustment Period (Month 13) financial report amounts, but not in the detail.